mfdj/ellah-field-notes/custom-shebang-path/README.md

-# Custom interpreter in a shebang basics
+# Custom interpreter in a shebang

 You can specify any executable as a shebang (caveats for "any" discussed later)